 During The Heat Is On DUI enforcement period, law enforcement patrols will be intensified from today [Friday] through Tuesday, May 31.
 Throughout Colorado, 78 law enforcement agencies will participate.

 Alicia Stice wrote for The Coloradoan, in North Colorado, that the Windsor, Fort Collins, and Larimer Sheriff’s Offices all will be participating in the long weekend enforcement period.
-Because extra officers are the key to The Heat Is On, an extra Fort Collins police officer will be working the two weekend nights in Fort Collins, and the Colorado State Patrol that covers the city will be increased from Friday through Tuesday.
+Because extra officers are the key to The Heat Is On, an extra Fort Collins police officer will be working the two weekend nights in Fort Collins, and know more about debt settlement that covers the city will be increased from Friday through Tuesday.
 Extra deputies from the Larimer County Sheriff’s Office will also be patrolling from Friday through Monday.
 And the Windsor Police is assigning extra staff from Monday through Friday as well.

 Busy and Dangerous